-Currently, the Emergency Overlay Zone only includes two sites, 1390 and 1400 E Mission Blvd, more commonly known as the City of Pomona's Hope for Home Homeless Shelter.
+Currently, the Emergency Overlay Zone includes two sites, 1390 and 1400 E Mission Blvd, more commonly known as the City of Pomona's Hope for Home Homeless Shelter.
 This issue related directly to the City's compliance with Senate Bill 2 (SB 2), which states that jurisdictions are required to designate a zone or zones to allow emergency shelters as-of-right and regulate transitional and supportive housing in the same manner as other housing.
 This issue has been the most controversial for the City in achieving final certification on the Housing Element.
-Over the past several years many approaches were discussed as to how to adequately address the numbers of sites that should be designated for emergency homeless shelters.
+Over the past several years many approaches were discussed as to how to adequately address the number of sites that should be designated for emergency homeless shelters.
 The last direction given to staff from the City Council on December 3, 2018 was to move forward with designating two additional sites, 1753 N. Park Avenue (Our House Family Shelter) and 2180 W. Valley Boulevard (ARC) to the Emergency Overlay Zone.
-Since December 2018, staff has worked diligently with HCD to provide sufficient detail to support the addition of these sites and adequately explain the reasons the City believes these sites meet the City's need for emergency shelters.
-The most recent Annual Homeless Census (PIT - point-in-time) count conducted by the Los Angeles Homeless Services Authority (LAHSA) indicates that the City has a homeless population of 773 persons, with 188 being sheltered and 585 being unsheltered, this has been the number the City has been required to demonstrate capacity for.
-The Hope for Home has a 400 bed (we use a net increase of shelter bed capacity for 300 persons due to the closure of the Armory site).
-Our House Family Shelter, currently has 13 beds and the proposed amendments would allow them to increase to 20 beds.
-The ARC sits on a 3.82 acre parcel with a significant portion (1.52 acres) being vacant or underutilized.
-The 1.52 acre portion alone could accommodate 331 beds, assuming a reasonable build-out of 50% lot coverage and more if a multiple story structure was built.
-Therefore, using all four sites, the unsheltered demand could reasonably be met.
-In their April 2, 2019, HCD called out specific clarifications that they wanted the City to include to further demonstrate these sites provide sufficient capacity.
-Staff has provided those clarifications and believes sufficient capacity has been demonstrated.
-Pomona Zoning Code • Amend the Pomona Zoning Code to prohibit emergency shelters in the C-IND, M-1, and M-2 zones unless those zones are included in the Emergency Shelter (ES) Overlay Zone.
-Summary explanation:
+Since December 2018, staff has worked diligently with HCD to provide sufficient detail to support the addition of these sites and adequately explain the reasons the City believes these sites meet the City's need for emergency shelters, given the City's construction of the Hope for Home Shelter.